freshollie/jest-dynalite/README.md

 Please follow the [below config](#config) to setup your tests to use `jest-dynalite`.
 However, if you are looking for some example project structures, please see the [examples](https://github.com/freshollie/jest-dynalite/tree/master/e2e).

-### aws-sdk v3

-With `@aws-sdk/client-dynamodb` it seems that the connection handler stays active (that is, it doesn't die) for a few seconds after your tests have finished.
-Make sure you run `client.destroy()` on your client after every test suite or your tests suites will take much longer than they should to run.
-See an example [here](##Update-your-sourcecode)

 ## Timeouts